lalitnayyar/bawlSupabaseSetup/output.md

     "metadata": {
       "loc": {
         "lines": {
-          "from": 17,
+          "from": 16,
-          "to": 23
+          "to": 22
         }
       }
     }
   },
   {
-    "pageContent": "Does the platform offer certificates or credentials upon completion of a course or program?\nYes, when you graduate you get a certificate.\n\nWhat is the cost of the courses or subscription, and are there any discounts or scholarships available?\nWe use purchasing power parity, so please check Scrimba.com for your local price.
-If you are struggling to pay, please email us at help@scrimba.com and we will do our best to help.", "metadata": {
+    "pageContent": "What is the cost of the courses or subscription, and are there any discounts or scholarships available?\nWe use purchasing power parity, so please check Scrimba.com for your local price.
+If you are struggling to pay, please email us at help@scrimba.com and we will do our best to help.\n\nCan I access the platform and its resources offline?\nAt the moment, we are an online only platform.", "metadata": {
       "loc": {
         "lines": {
-          "from": 23,
+          "from": 24,
-          "to": 27
+          "to": 28
         }
       }
     }
   },
   {
-    "pageContent": "Can I access the platform and its resources offline?\nAt the moment, we are an online only platform.\n\nWhat are the technical requirements to use the platform (system requirements, internet speed, etc.)?\nScrimba is ultra lightweight so you will probably find you can use it on a low spec PC with mobile internet!", "metadata": {
+    "pageContent": "What are the technical requirements to use the platform (system requirements, internet speed, etc.)?\nScrimba is ultra lightweight so you will probably find you can use it on a low spec PC with mobile internet!", "metadata": {
       "loc": {
         "lines": {
-          "from": 29,
+          "from": 30,
-          "to": 33
+          "to": 31
         }
       }
     }